Status substitution and conspicuous consumption: Proofs

 \textbf{Part (i)} follows from Obs.
+1, Obs.
+3 and Obs.
+4. \textbf{Part (ii)} follows from Obs.
 2 and Obs.
-3, coupled with \Cref{rem:1}. \textbf{Part (ii)} follows from Obs.
-1 and Obs.
-3, coupled with \Cref{rem:1} \emph{and} the fact that with many different communities with identity $\theta$, the impact of the increase in $C_{j'}$ must outweigh the impact of the increase in $\mathcal{C}_{\theta}$. \textbf{Part (iii)} follows from the equation for $x_j^*$ in \Cref{prop:1}, coupled with the fact that changing incomes in community $n$ has no impact on the centrality of any agents with a different identity. \textbf{Part (iv)} The marginal effect of others' income on an agent $j$'s consumption is $\frac{d x_j^*}{d w_k}$.
-When $j,k$ are in different communities, then $w_k$ does not affect $C_j$ (\Cref{rem:2}).
-Using this, plus the equation for $x_j^*$ from \Cref{prop:1} yields:
+3 \emph{and} the fact that with many different communities with identity $\theta$, the impact of the increase in $C_{j'}$ must outweigh the impact of the increase in $\mathcal{C}_{\theta}$ (so $\frac{d C_j}{d w_k} >> \frac{d \mathcal{C}_\theta}{d w_k}$). \textbf{Part (iii)} follows from \Cref{prop:slutsky}(i). \textbf{Part (iv)} as $j,k$ are in different communities, we have $\frac{d C_j}{d w_k} = 0$ (Obs.
+2).
+The remaining expression in \Cref{eq:slutsky_proof} is: